saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#producttypereorderattributes">ProductTypeReorderAttributes</a></td>
 <td>

-Reorder the attributes of a product type
+Reorder the attributes of a product type.

 </td>
 </tr>